 );

-is a valid value that React treats as an empty component. false
+is valid that React treats as an empty component. false

 , true